microsoft/vscode-docs/docs/python/tutorial-deploy-containers.md

 Area: python
 TOCTitle: Deploy with containers
 ContentId: e3f4006c-ab3f-4444-909b-fb045afcdf09
-PageTitle: Deploy Python wed apps to Azure App Service using Docker containers
+PageTitle: Deploy Python web apps to Azure App Service using Docker containers
 DateApproved: 10/03/2018
-MetaDescription: How to create containers for Python apps and deploy to Azure App Service
+MetaDescription: How to create Docker containers for Python web apps and deploy to Azure App Service
 MetaSocialImage: images/tutorial/social.png
 ---
-# Deploy Python apps to Azure App Service using Docker Containers
+# Deploy Python using Docker containers

-This tutorial walks you through the full process containerizing an existing Python application using [Docker](https://www.docker.com/), pushing the app image to a Docker registry, then deploying the image to [Azure App Service](https://azure.microsoft.com/services/app-service/containers/), all within Visual Studio Code.
-The tutorial also demonstrates how to use base container images that include production-ready web servers (uwsgi and nginx), and how to configure those servers for both Django and Flask apps, which is helpful to know no matter what your deployment target.
+This tutorial walks you through the full process of containerizing an existing Python application using [Docker](https://www.docker.com/), pushing the app image to a Docker registry, then deploying the image to [Azure App Service](https://azure.microsoft.com/services/app-service/containers/), all within Visual Studio Code.
+The tutorial also demonstrates how to use base container images that include production-ready web servers (uwsgi and nginx), and how to configure those servers for both [Django](https://www.djangoproject.com/) and [Flask](http://flask.pocoo.org/) web apps, which is helpful to know no matter what your deployment target.

 If you have any problems, feel free to file an issue for this tutorial in the [VS Code docs repo](https://github.com/Microsoft/vscode-docs/issues).